SESYNC-ci/advanced-git-lesson/slides/pages.md

 Select a premade Jekyll theme for your page.

 This will automatically create a branch called `gh-pages` and open a code editor window for the `index.md` file.
+You can close this window without any further action needed.

-Also, after a few minutes, your site will be live at `username.github.io/reponame`!
+After a few minutes, your site will be live at `username.github.io/reponame`!

 ![github pages editor window]({% include asset.html path="images/gh_pages_themeset.PNG" %})
 {:.captioned}